Linux4Hope/SperoFrontend/Readme.md

 container or through a proxy, run `ng serve --host 0.0.0.0 --disable-host-check` to listen to all ports and disable security checks.

-5. Run `grunt test` to make sure the app will past some unit testing if you are making changes to the app.
-This is a small safety measure to make sure your changes do not have an adverse effect.
+5. Run `ng test` to make sure the app will past some unit testing if you are making changes to the app.
+This is a small safety measure to make sure your changes do not have an adverse effect. `ng test` will run Chrome in headless mode, however, you can have the gui view of Karma by going to port 9876 in your Chrome browser.
+If you like for Karma to kill it's process after tests, run `ng test --watch false`.